samuelgomeslima/aibarber/docs/IMAGE_ASSISTANT_SETUP.md

 ```

 Make sure `IMAGE_API_TOKEN` matches the value used in `.env.local`.
 The function checks the `x-api-key` header and rejects requests that do not match.

+`EXPO_PUBLIC_CHAT_API_URL` and `EXPO_PUBLIC_TRANSCRIBE_API_URL` tell the Expo client how to reach the local Azure Functions that proxy requests to OpenAI.
+Update them if you bind the Functions runtime to a different host or port.

 ## 4. Start the services